Mortgage For An Inherited Property

 If you want to keep the property, you can repay the balance from the estate, from personal funds, or by arranging a new mortgage.

-Providers usually allow a window of time for repayment, but it passes quickly once legal steps begin and you need to make sure you remain in contact with the current mortgage provider to keep them updated.
+Providers usually allow a window of time for repayment, but it passes quickly once legal steps begin, and you should stay in contact with the lender throughout the process.

 Inheritance tax basics and why timing matters